FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/declarative_thinking_and_programming.md

 format maps to Python's dictionary data type and therefore many other libraries (e.g. data validation library like [Voluptuous][]) which work on dictionaries can be easily applied.
 C and C++ have a long history of declarative build automation with the help of ``make`` and its declarative ``Makefiles``.
 Also Rust's build and packaging tool cargo is applying a declarative markup language, namely TOML.
+The take-away message is plain and simple.
+Prefer a markup language over a Python module for configuration in case you don't need the extra flexibility of a whole programming language.

 When it comes to parallel programming in Python declarative programming might also come in handy.
 Again, everything stands and falls with the actual use-case, but let's assume that we have several tasks in the form of pure functions, i.e. functions without any side effects.
-Let's assume some tasks depend on the result of others while others could be potentially executed in parallel.
-Imparatively we could use Python's ``multiprocessing`` module to run certain tasks in parallel, synchronize when necessary and make sure we don't get confused in the bookkeeping.
+Furthermore, some tasks depend on the result of others while others could be potentially executed in parallel.
+Imperatively we could use Python's ``multiprocessing`` module to run certain tasks in parallel, synchronize when necessary and make sure we don't get confused in the bookkeeping.
 Thinking about the problem at hand, a declarative programmer would realise that a directed acyclic graph ([DAG][]) together with some mathematical concepts like [topological ordering][] will form a suitable abstraction layer for a scheduling problem like that.
-This epiphany would lead him directly to a nice tool called [Dask][] that allows to define and run a DAG in declarative way.
+This epiphany would lead him directly to a nice tool called [Dask][] that allows to define and run a DAG in a declarative way.

 At this point you surely got the hang of it.
 The essence of declarative programming is describing a problem within its domain applying high-level concepts thus focusing more on the *what* and less on the *how*.
 This allows us to increase the